Gravitational effects in birefringent quantum electrodynamics: Classical general linear electrodynamics and its gravity

 where $A$ is the one-form abelian gauge potential and $F = \dd A$ the associated field strength.
-The fourth rank contravariant tensor $G$ featuring in this action is restricted, without loss of generality, to possess the same algebraic symmetries as a curvature tensor,
+The fourth rank contravariant tensor field $G$ featuring in this action is restricted, without loss of generality, to possess the same algebraic symmetries as a curvature tensor,

-and can physically be thought of as the constitutive tensor that relates the electromagnetic inductions to the field strengths \cite{postbook,hehlbook}, while the weight-one scalar density $\omega$ is a further background degree of freedom, independent of the constitutive tensor and needed to make the integral measure well-defined.
+and can physically be thought of as the constitutive tensor that relates the electromagnetic inductions to the field strengths \cite{postbook,hehlbook}, while the weight-one scalar density $\omega$ is a further background field degree of freedom, independent of the constitutive tensor and required in order to make the integral measure well-defined under general smooth changes of coordinate chart.
+The ubiquitous appearance of the scalar density $\omega$ in this section, and in our later perturbative treatment its perturbation $e$ from unity, ensures that all our component equations involving partial derivatives are independent under general coordinate transformations.
+An elegant covariant derivative, as it is induced and useful in metric geometry, is not available but also not needed.